Keeping the Body in MindMental HealthPsychosis

 About the project

-Historically, only people whose care was managed by South Eastern Sydney Local Health District mental health services could access the Keeping the Body in Mind program.
-Individuals who received mental health support from their GP were not eligible and there were no other similar services.
+Historically, in the south eastern Sydney region, only people whose care was managed by South Eastern Sydney Local Health District (SESLHD) mental health services could access the Keeping the Body in Mind program.
+Individualswho received mental health support from their GP were not eligible and there were no other similar services.

 Responding to this gap, Central and Eastern Sydney Primary Health Network (CESPHN) funded Keeping the Body in Mind Primary Care, which allows GPs and other primary health care workers to refer people with complex mental health conditions to the service.

-- education around the physical and mental health benefits of eating well and exercising regularly
+• education around the physical and mental health benefits of eating well, exercising regularly and quitting smoking

-- development of personalised physical activity and diet programs
+• development of personalised physical activity, diet and smoking cessation programs

 Eligibility criteria:

-- Reside within Central and Eastern Sydney PHN
+• living within the Central and Eastern Sydney PHN region

 How to join the program:

-(Referral must be made by a GP or primary-care clinician.
-This service is currently available only in the Central & Eastern Sydney PHN region.)
+Referral must be made by a GP, primary-care clinician or relevant NGO.
+This service is currently available only in the Central & Eastern Sydney PHN region.

 Funding Sources